All Episodes

 We helped 45 doctors open direct care practices last month alone, which is more than we did in the first year of helping doctors.

-The momentum just keeps growing in all these exciting ways because health care continues to get more expensive every year.
+The momentum just keeps growing in all these exciting ways because healthcare continues to get more expensive every year.

-People are increasingly looking for just real simple objective answers to make health care more accessible and affordable, but also health insurance more affordable.
+People are increasingly looking for just real, simple, objective answers to make health care more accessible and affordable, but also health insurance more affordable.

-You know, the national average is 25,000 per family per year.
+You know, the national average is $25,000 per family per year.

-That's that's taking money out of the pockets of families that they need for credit card debt or loans or preparing for college or retirement.
+That's taking money out of the pockets of families that they need for credit card debt or loans or preparing for college or retirement.

-How important can a catastrophic plan, the right catastrophic plan be for people's overall health care strategies?
+How important can a catastrophic plan, the right catastrophic plan, be for people's overall health care strategies?

-Because people are looking for answers, alternatives so that they don't have the gaps in coverage, they don't have fights with insurance companies.
+Because people are looking for answers, alternatives, so that they don't have the gaps in coverage.

 I think we have to remember that health insurance is really financial insurance.